-Do you sometimes wonder where the spark, intimacy, and romance went in your relationship?
+Are you past the honeymoon phase and wonder where the spark, intimacy, and passion went in your relationship?

 I have seen so many relationships fall apart because they lost their spark, but in most cases, their spark was the first to go but isn’t what broke the relationship.
 It is everything else that followed soon after, that broke the relationship and is the thing that could have saved most.

 I am still a newlywed and have been married for six months now.
 The honeymoon phase is spectacular, and I have been in this so-called honeymoon phase for 4 and a half years.
 Why?
 Or how you might ask?
 Some people may be thinking, “but your relationship has only just begun, of course, you’re still in that phase,” but we continually work to stay in that phase.
 Both being in the military, our relationship has been put to the test but is stronger than ever.

 What I would like you to think about, is how much energy do you put into the relationship?